 If you’re traveling by plane, flight attendants could be your greatest allies.
 That’s because they’re the first people you call whenever you need help with something, need snacks, water, etc.

 The last thing anyone wants is to deal with the flu.
 Airplane seats are considered some of the most germ-infested places.
 That’s because hundreds of passengers touch the seat belt buckles, the tray table, and the cleaning crew works on a limited timeframe.
 They may have missed a few spots while cleaning.

 Clean your seat with disinfectant wipes and spray for reduced chances of contamination.
 The same case applies if you’re traveling by road.
 If you rent a car, always ensure that the seats are clean.

 Eating well before traveling means lesser meals on the journey, fewer snacks, and best of all, reduced chances of food allergies.
 By eating well before the trip, you’re fuelling up with the kinds of foods you’re sure about.

 Carry Your Medication

 Finding a hospital in case of a severe allergic reaction while traveling may sometimes be next to impossible.
 Therefore, you need to be well-prepared with your allergy medication while traveling.
-Remember to pack your doctor’s prescribed meds such as Allegra, Epinephrine, inhalers, and antihistamines throughout the trip.
+Remember to pack your doctor’s prescribed meds such as Allegra, Epinephrine, Nasal inhaler, and antihistamines throughout the trip.